Skip to main content

 Heating

-• Buy some thicker curtains.
-These will help keep the heat in, and limit the amount of time the heating needs to be on in winter.
+• Buying some thicker curtains.
+These will help keep the heat in and limit the amount of time the heating needs to be on in winter.

-• Thicker duvets and blankets on your bed will also limit the need for heating.
+• Putting thicker duvets and blankets on your bed to limit the need for heating.

-• Consider putting the heating on a timer so it automatically switches off.
-It can be very easy to forget to switch your heating off.
+• Putting the heating on a timer so it automatically switches off.
+It can be easy to forget to switch your heating off.

 Lighting